EndoSure Logo

 - Diagnose Endo at All Stages

-Test* is the only noninvasive, 30-minute, objective test to help physicians quickly and accurately diagnose endometriosis regardless of disease stage.
-The test is a game changer in how physicians diagnose endometriosis, and can be used during the initial encounter for patients presenting with pelvic or menstrual pain and for those requiring post-treatment monitoring.
+Endometriosis is a debilitating disease that effects over 10% of women globally.
+As a clinical decision support tool the EndoSure Test* is the only noninvasive, 30-minute, objective test to help physicians quickly and accurately diagnose endometriosis regardless of patient age, disease stage or concurrent conditions.
+The test is a game changer in how physicians diagnose endometriosis, and can be used during the initial encounter for patients presenting with pelvic or menstrual pain and unprecedented opportunity for effective post-treatment monitoring regardless of endo treatment type.

 Now Women Can Be Sure